PWNAGERobotics/ScoutingPASS/README.md

 <details>
   <summary>2024 Season Updates</summary>
   <ul>
-    <li>New configurations added for match and pit scouting as well as the new field image</li>
+    <li>New configurations added for match and pit scouting, as well as the new field image</li>
     <li>Warning: Default dataFormat has been switched from semicolon delimited (ksv) to tab delimited (tsv)<br>This allows for easier Excel input.
 No macro needed.
-Just put the cursor in the Column A and scan the QR code.
-To switch back change the dataFormat configuration from tsv to ksv.</li>
+Just put the cursor in Column A and scan the QR code.
+To switch back, change the dataFormat configuration from tsv to ksv.</li>
   </ul>
 </details>